eduvpn/documentation/DEVELOPMENT_PRACTICES.md

 The rationale for creating each of those libraries is described in the their accompanying `README.md` file.
 Those are also published on Packagist, more on that later.

+## PHP 5.4

+The biggest problem with using PHP 5.4 as a minimum is the lack of support of some of the libraries I wanted to use.
+It turns out it is not that hard to develop PHP code that is compatible with all versions of PHP.
+The only really annoying thing is the lack of static typing in PHP.
+However, this can be mitigated somewhat by using Psalm and provide annotations as much as possible, that will also ease later conversion to statically typed code.

 ## Frameworks